Supervisor/supervisor/README.txt

     socket or an Internet socket.
 The server can assert that the user of a client should present authentication credentials before it allows him to perform commands.
-The client process may use the same configuration file as the server (any configuration file with a [supervisorctl] section in it will work).
+The client process may use the same configuration file as the server; any configuration file with a [supervisorctl] section in it will work.

   Web Server